dustinpfister/blog_posts/_posts/js-javascript-iframe.md

 ## 3 - Conclusion

-The basics of iframes are not so hard but there is mcuh more to write about them when it comes to sandboxing, hidden iframes, and cross domain issues.
+The basics of iframes are not so hard but there is much more to write about them when it comes to sandboxing, hidden iframes, and cross domain issues.
 Hopefully thing post has served you well when it comes to the basics of iframes and javaScript for now.